 Unlike quarried rocks, those dredged from a river, found in a stream, found on a beach or picked from glacial till have been subjected to weathering.
 This weathering creates a surface of altered minerals on the rock.
-If this "weathering rind" is thin, it can be removed by a day or two in the rock tumbler.
+If this "weathering rind" is thin, it can be removed by several days in the rock tumbler.
 However, if it extends deeply into the rock you have little hope of getting a nice polish.
 If you break a couple of rocks you might be able to determine how deeply they are weathered.

 Some Rocks to Avoid

 A few types of igneous and metamorphic rocks are not good choices for the rock tumbler.
 These include:

 - schist, gneiss and any other rock that contains more than a few grains of visible mica

 (micaceous rocks often split apart, shedding grains that spoil a polish)

 - rocks that are made up of easily dislodged grains

 (dislodged grains will get into the polishing step and cause lots of scratches)

 - rocks such as scoria, pumice or vesicular basalt that contain open pore spaces

 (grit gets trapped in the pores and falls out during the next tumbling step, causing scratches on the rocks)

 - tuff and other poorly lithified rocks